Leonardo Pettinari (footballer)

 Leonardo Pettinari (born 23 July 1986) is an Italian retired footballer and current manager, currently in charge of the Under-15 team of Fiorentina.

 Playing career

 Born in Prato, Tuscany, Pettinari started his career at regional capital Florence for Fiorentina.
 After spent 2 seasons at Primavera team.
 He joined Serie C1 side Sangiovannese in co-ownership deal in summer 2006.
 In July 2007, he was bought back by La Viola but sold to Serie A side Reggina.

-He failed to play any match in Serie A before joined Lega Pro Prima Divisione side Ravenna in 2008-09 season.
+He failed to play any match in Serie A before joining Lega Pro Prima Divisione side Ravenna in the 2008-09 season.

-In July 2009, he joined Serie B strugglers Cittadella in co-ownership deal, rejoined Tommaso Bellazzini, teammate at La Viola.
+In July 2009, he joined Serie B strugglers Cittadella in a co-ownership deal, and rejoined Tommaso Bellazzini, teammate at La Viola.

-On 15 July 2010 he was sold to Atalanta.
+On 15 July 2010, he was sold to Atalanta.
 He retired in the 2012–2013 season because of heart problems.

 Coaching career

 In 2014, he became the coach of the lower league side La Querce.
 From 2016 to 2018, he served as a youth coach for Fiorentina.
 He returned to Fiorentina in 2023 to join the Viola's youth staff, taking charge of the Under-15 team.